ncatlab/nlab-content/pages/6/3/9/8/8936/content.md

 ### As a rule in the type theory

 Uniqueness of identity proofs could also be rewritten as a rule instead of an axiom, by making the hypotheses of the axioms into premises of the rule.
 This makes uniqueness of identity proofs applicable not only to universes, but to the entire type theory.
-In addition, one could use, in addition to [[typal equality]], either [[judgmental equality]] or [[propositional equality]], resulting in **judgmental uniqueness of identity proofs** and **propositional uniqueness of identity proofs**, with the original uniqueness of identity proofs axiom called **typal uniqueness of identity proofs**
+In addition, one could use [[judgmental equality]] in addition to [[typal equality]], resulting in **judgmental uniqueness of identity proofs**, with the original uniqueness of identity proofs axiom called **typal uniqueness of identity proofs**

 In this manner, uniqueness of identity proofs then becomes the rules: